Idaho Department of Finance

 FTC Facts for Consumers: Debt Collection/Credit/Loans

-- Informational brochures regarding third-party debt collection, the Fair Credit Reporting Act, credit repair & debt settlement, and using credit.
+- Informational brochures regarding third-party debt collection, and questions regarding a debtor's rights under the Fair Credit Collection Practices Act.

 Fair Debt Collection Practices Act